-- \ Medical emergency
+- Medical emergency

-- \ Incarceration
+- Incarceration

-- \ Family emergency
+- Family emergency

-- \ Work or school related functions
+- Work or school related functions

-OWNER DISAPPROVAL AND RESTRICTION
+CHAPTER 16 OWNER DISAPPROVAL

 It is the policy of the HA to recruit owners to participate in the program, and to provide owners with prompt and professional service in order to maintain an adequate supply of available housing throughout the jurisdiction of the HA.
-The regulations define when the HA must disallow an owner participation in the program, and they provide the HA discretion to disapprove or otherwise restrict the participation of owners in certain categories.
+The regulations define when the HA must disallow an owner's participation in the program, and they provide the HA discretion to disapprove or otherwise restrict the participation of owners in certain categories.
 This Chapter describes the criteria for owner disapproval, and the various penalties for owner violations.